pOojiThma/CRC_variable_size/README.md

 } else {
     printf("Invalid\n");
 }
-License
-This CRC implementation is provided under the MIT License.

 Feel free to customize the README to include any additional information or instructions you think would be helpful for users of your CRC implementatio